matheusfurlan7/node-ts-template-v22/README.md

 npm run dev
 ```

-Start the server in developer mode with `ts-node-dev`.
+Start the server in developer mode with `nodemon`.
 It automatically restarts when a change is detected and rebuilds only what's necessary to speed up development.

 **Compile for production**